iotdomain/iotdomain-standard/iotconnect-standard.md

 > An address has the form: **\{zone}/\{publisher}/\{node}/\{command}\[/\{iotype}/\{instance}]**

 Where:
-* {zone} is the zone in which the node lives
+* \{zone} is the zone in which the node information is published
-* {publisher} is the ID of the publisher that publishes the node information
+* \{publisher} is the ID of the publisher that publishes the node information
-* {node} is the ID of the node that is being addressed
+* \{node} is the ID of the node that is being published
-* {command} the node command, be it node discovery, publishing its outputs, or setting its input.
+* \{command} the node command, be it node discovery, publishing its outputs, or setting its input.
-* {iotype} and {instance} refers to a particular input or output of the node
+* \{iotype} and \{instance} refers to a particular input or output of the node

 For message bus systems that do not support the '/' character as address separator, the separator character of the message bus implementation can be used.
-However, the message itself must contain the original address using the '/' character as the separator.
+However, the message itself must contain the original address using the '/' character as the separator to allow for interoperability between different message bus implementations.

+**Reserved Publisher IDs:**
+* \$zcas - zone certificate authority service
+* \$bridge - bridge service

+**Reserved Node IDs:**
+* \$publisher - all publishers have this as their node id

 **Reserved commands:**